gowantae/volcano/README.md

 # volcano
-Drew and Zachs group project for UNM ESCAPE 2023
+Drew, Kate, and Zacks group project for UNM ESCAPE 2023